pemistahl/lingua/README.md

 If you want to reproduce the accuracy results above, you can generate the test reports yourself:

-- `mvn test -P accuracy-reports` generates all reports for all compared detectors
-- `mvn test -P accuracy-reports -D detector=lingua` generates reports for *Lingua* only
+- `mvn test -P accuracy-reports -D detector=lingua` generates reports for *Lingua*
-- `mvn test -P accuracy-reports -D detector=tika` generates reports for *Apache Tika* only
+- `mvn test -P accuracy-reports -D detector=tika` generates reports for *Apache Tika*
-- `mvn test -P accuracy-reports -D detector=optimaize` generates reports for *Optimaize* only
+- `mvn test -P accuracy-reports -D detector=optimaize` generates reports for *Optimaize*

 For each detector and language, a test report file is then written into `target/surefire-reports`.
 As an example, here is the current output of the *Lingua* German report: